-We still don’t fully comprehend how babies experience life in a mother’s womb.
-Nevertheless, scientists have discovered that babies are far more developed, when they’re born, than previously thought.
-Read about what we know and how you might be able to communicate with your children.
+We still don’t fully comprehend how babies experience life in the womb.
+But scientists have discovered that babies are far more developed than previously thought.
+Find out how to communicate with your children before birth.

 29 weeks pregnant with twins

 You’re now in the third trimester of your pregnancy.
-By now, you should be able to feel your babies move every day.
-Read about how to react if you don’t or if you experience that one or both of your babies are less active than usual.
+By now,you should be able to feel your babies move every day.
+Read about how to react if you don’t or if you feel that one or both of your babies are less active than usual.

 30 weeks pregnant with twins